WHAT TO DO IN AMMAN – ITINERARY FOR 1 OR 2 DAYS IN AMMAN

 THINGS TO DO IN AMMAN IN 2 DAYS

 So, if you have only 1 day in Amman, then the above-mentioned activities will cover some of the best places.
 However, there are a few more activities to add for day 2 in Amman.
 Especially the trip to Jerash is a must.

 Jerash, which is about an hour’s drive from Amman, is a must-see place.
 So, don’t miss out on this half-day trip to visit one of the best-preserved and largest Roman towns in the world.

 Hopefully, this post has helped you find the best places to visit and things to do while in Amman.
 It is a vibrant city with a lot to offer, so enjoy!

-Normally, I always take time out to experience a hamam, a Turkish bath.
-Quite a few of the hamans in Amman had bad reviews and I then stopped looking.
+You could end your two days in Amman with some time at a hammam.
+Normally, I always take time out to experience a Hamam, a Turkish bath.
+Quite a few of the hammams in Amman had bad reviews, and I then stopped looking.

 However, there are a few that are supposedly very good.
 So, if you have some time off and want to relax, then go to a Hamam.
 Amman is so crazy – especially Downtown – that a few hours in a hammam seems to be a perfect way to relax in an Arabic way.

 Yes, visiting Amman is one of the best things to do in Jordan.
 With two days in Amman, you can manage to see the main highlights.

 Still, as always, you scratch the surface of an exciting city with much more to offer than just the things mentioned above, but even with one day in Amman, you will get a good glimpse of the city and what it has to offer.